 The concept of breaking a subject into lectures and tutorials was totally foreign to me at first.
 At home, we just have classes.
 Sometimes the professor talks for the entire class, or part of the time, or, on occasion, not at all.
 Likewise, students might work together during the class period, or they might not.
 You never quite know what you’re going to get—which is why attendance in these classes is so important.

 Most subjects at UniMelb are broken into lectures and tutorials, colloquially referred to as “tutes.”
 Lectures are exactly what they sound like: a lecturer speaks for the entire period.
 Typically lectures are held in large theaters filled with students.
 Attendance is optional.
 If you miss one (or a bunch), no worries—they’re recorded and posted online.
 Tutes are more akin to classes back home, in that they’re smaller groups of students doing hands-on work led by a tutor.
 Unlike lectures, attendance to tutes is marked and you need to attend a required number of them in order to receive credit.

-Wait a second, you might think.
+, you might think.
 What if I don’t need to be tutored in a certain subject?

 “Tutor” has a different connotation here than it does in the States.
 Whereas a tutor in America gives you extra help in addition to your classes, a tutor in Australia is like a professor who guides you through the lecture material.
 They also usually mark your papers and exams.

 Speaking of papers and exams, you might find that you’re assigned fewer assessments at UniMelb than at your home university.
 A subject might only have a test and two essays due during the course of the semester.
 Wow, that’s great!

 you say to yourself.
 Less time spent working leaves me with more time to travel!